UoB-OOP/COMS10017-2022/summative/cw-model.md

 Make sure to refer back to the [Scotland Yard game rulebook](https://www.ravensburger.org/spielanleitungen/ecm/Spielanleitungen/26646%20anl%202050897_2.pdf), as well as the alterations/clarifications at the top of the page, for more details on the game logic.

-A correctly implemented `advance` method should pass most tests in `GameStatePlayerTest` and  `GameStateRoundTest`.
+A correctly implemented `advance` method should pass most tests in `GameStatePlayerTest` and  `GameStateMoveTest`.

 ##### DETERMINE WINNER